dcdpr/did-btcr2-test-suite/regtest/README.md

 # did:btcr2 Regtest Test Vectors

 This folder contains a set of test vectors for **did:btcr2** identifiers registered on a local regtest network.
-The state of that network is contains in the `did-btcr2.polar.zip` folder.
+The state of that network is contained in the `did-btcr2.polar.zip` folder.

 ## Connecting to the regtest network